jordanalexandermeyer/product/spec/pages/product_creation_page/features/simple/steps.md

 **inputs**

-- Collateral token(s)
+- Collateral token
-  - These are the tokens that will be used as collateral
+  - This is the token that will be used as collateral
   - Should allow users to search tokens
     ![](../../../assets/balancer/token_search.png)
   - Can enter a contract address